The 4 Enabling DisciplinesDexterity

 Powerful conversations provide the framework to foster deeper listening.
 Generative listening to one another opens the possibility of emergent creativity and co-creation.
 Both these capabilities are essential for all organizations to cultivate as our shared future unfolds.

-Employees at any level of an organization will develop his/her personal listening skills, connect more deeply with others and create meaning about how to cope with the current challenge (and future crises) through the Peer-to-Peer Learning experience.
+Employees at any level of an organization will develop his/her personal listening skills, connect more deeply with others and create meaning about how to cope with the current challenge (and future crises) through the Peer-to-Peer Networking experience.
 Developing this ability to sense and express compassion is key to both personal and organizational thriving in a time of rapid change and uncertainty.